 Where to find VA jobs /VA job companies?

 After identifying your skills and the area of virtual assistant you want to work, now you need to select the VA company you want to work with.
 You need to register with some of the VA companies to start working.

-Some of the most prominent names in the field of virtual assistant are:
+Some of the most prominent names in the field of a virtual assistant are: